Imperial amazon: Threats

 A major cause of population decline has been hurricanes.
 Hurricane David of August 1979 was one of the strongest that hit Dominica and impacted the population.
 Another hit was by Hurricane Maria in September 2017, which caused extensive damage on the island, affecting habitat.

 Habitat loss is caused by human disturbance in the forest, with selective logging and the deforestation.
 Trapping for food and trade is still a threat, even though education programmes have reduced the local market greatly.
 Illegal animal trading is a big market, and these birds are hunted to be sold on the black market.
 In the 1900s there were efforts to ban all illegal bird captivity and trading, but foreign traders still try to hunt this bird; some are successful.
 The development of plantations has also reduced their habitat, especially the cultivation of bananas (Snyder et al. 2000).
 Encroachment of human development has been a big issue as well, and conservationists are trying save the birds' preferred habitat.

 Nesting cavity competition with red-necked amazons and owls creates a tough living environment for imperial amazons.
 They mate only for a couple of months of the year, and guard their nests the rest of the year.
 A good quality nesting site is key to the survival and upbringing of their offspring.

-Imperial amazons are preyed on by boa constrictors, broad-winged hawks, common opossums and rats.
+Imperial amazons are preyed on by Dominican boas, broad-winged hawks, common opossums and rats.